hrahmansha/Bangla-Punctuation-Corrector/README.md

 ## Training

-Please visit **[here](https://github.com/HabiburRahmanShamim/BiRNN-with-Attention-for-Bangla-Punctuation-Restoration)** to read about training stage
+Please visit **[here](https://github.com/HabiburRahmanShamim/BiRNN-with-Attention-for-Bangla-Punctuation-Restoration)** to read about training stage (Will be pulished soon)

 ## Testing Interface